HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * * the merge of CurbSide and TiddlyTables is spurring new NamesRules.
 * * expand the use of TiddlyTables
 * * set Report esthetics
-* test IttyBitty's abilities with more sophisticated CSS and HTML
-* Commits registration confirmed.
-* * now being integrated into workflows
-* see tasks:...
-* leaning towards (re)introducing Access for use by the less technical folks interested in participating in this project.

 # Privacy & Technology